sdiv877/today-list/README.md

 `> npm run make`

-**It is recommended to changed the `DEBUG` variable in `today-list/src/utils/debug.ts` to `false` before creating an installer**, to avoid unnecessary console logging during runtime.
+It is recommended to changed the `DEBUG` variable in [`today-list/src/utils/debug.ts`](https://github.com/sdiv877/today-list/blob/main/src/utils/debug.ts) to `false` before creating an installer, to avoid unnecessary console logging during runtime.

-The files will be created in the root of the repo in a folder called 'out' (today-list/out).
+The files will be created in the root of the repo in a folder called 'out' (`today-list/out`).

 ## Sample Images
 ![Current Tasks Image](https://i.imgur.com/vgz2Lv7.png)